August 4th, 2008

 According to Science Now,

 Many vaccines contain adjuvants, nonspecific agents that help jolt the immune system into action.
-“Alum,” a term referring broadly to aluminum hydroxide and several aluminum
+“Alum,” a term referring broadly to aluminum hydroxide and several aluminum salts, has this

 April 11th, 2008